Russian 201st Military Base: 201st Rifle Division (2nd formation)

 The division's first commander was Colonel Vyacheslav Petrovich Yakutovich.

 In January 1944 the division was assigned to the 122nd Rifle Corps.
 The division received the title Gatchina for its role in breaking the siege of Leningrad and received its first Order of the Red Banner during the war.
 Following the relief of the siege the division incorporated several partisan detachments and groups which were used to strengthen the reconnaissance and ski equipped units.
-In February the division was transferred to the 117th Rifle Corps, and soon after was awarded the Order of the Red Banner for the liberation of Luga.
+In February the division was transferred to the 117th Rifle Corps, and soon after was awarded the Order of the Red Banner for the capturing of Luga.

 In June 1944 the division was serving with the 8th Army before moving to participate in the assault on Narva, for which the 191st regiment was awarded the honorific Narvsky.
 On 5 August 1944 the division was transferred to the 2nd Shock Army, and participated in the battles to break the Panther Line, after which it was withdrawn for a brief reconstitution, and a movement by train to the Pskov area of operations with the rest of the army.
 During the further battles in the Baltic republics the 191st Rifle Regiment was awarded the Order of Alexander Nevsky for destroying the German 23rd Infantry Regiment (12th Infantry Division) and two Latvian SS battalions.
 In the process of these battles the 1st and 2nd Battalions of the regiment at one time were reduced to 20–30 men while the 3rd Battalion ceased to exist.
-In October 1944 the division participated in the liberation of Riga after which the division was transferred to the 1st Baltic Front and participated in the containment of the Courland encirclement of Wehrmacht forces.
+In October 1944 the division participated in the Soviet re-occupation of Riga after which the division was transferred to the 1st Baltic Front and participated in the containment of the Courland encirclement of Wehrmacht forces.
 From March 1945 the division was in the 1st Rifle Corps of the 1st Shock Army of the Kurland Group (Leningrad Front).
+However, by May 1945 it had joined the 119th Rifle Corps.
 On 1 October 1945 the division completed its movement to Dushanbe in Tajikistan.